Timothy J. Kelly: Notable cases

 Kelly presided over English v.
 Trump, a lawsuit related to the Federal Vacancies Reform Act and the successor to the Director of the Consumer Financial Protection Bureau, Richard Cordray, who had resigned in November 2017 to kick off a run for Governor of Ohio.
 Before resigning, Cordray appointed Leandra English as his deputy.
 President Trump appointed Mick Mulvaney, the Director of the Office of Management and Budget, to serve as acting director.
 Kelly declined to issue a temporary restraining order and held that Mulvaney could remain as acting director.

 Kelly presided over CNN v.
 Trump, a lawsuit about President Trump's decision to revoke Jim Acosta's White House press credentials, denying him access to the White House grounds.
 CNN filed a lawsuit in order to challenge this decision and alleged this violated Acosta's first and fifth amendment rights.
 On November 16, 2018, Kelly ruled that Acosta could return to the White House, pending a trial.
 On November 19, 2018, CNN dropped the suit.

 On December 28, 2021, Kelly refused to dismiss an indictment against four members of the Proud Boys who were charged with conspiracy in the 2021 United States Capitol attack.
+On May 4, 2023, four of the five defendants in that case, Enrique Tarrio, Joseph Biggs, Ethan Nordean and Zachary Rehl, were convicted of seditious conspiracy and conspiracy to obstruct an official proceeding, while the other defendant, Dominic Pezzola, was acquitted of seditious conspiracy.
+Kelly declared a mistrial for Pezzola's obstruction count as the jury deadlocked on the charge.